-- The Intro is different.
-In the USA version, the logo just drops from the top and bottom to the center.
+- The intro is different.
+In the US version, the logo just drops from the top and bottom to the center.
 The JP version is more accurate to the arcade version; the logo appears backwards, then the balls form a II and the logo changes to normal while the II rotates.

 - The number 65 was changed to 3.17.

 - TENGEN ENTERPRISE was changed to SUN ENTERPRISE.